fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 - has to accept certificates with subject alternative name (SAN) entries.

-- needs to be able to allow the binding of a certificate to a listener or interface through which the external web services FQDN will resolve.
+- needs to be able to allow the binding of a certificate to a listener or interface through which the external web services FQDN resolves.
 Listener configurations are preferable to interfaces.
 Many listeners can be configured on a single interface.

 - must allow for the configuration of host header handling.
 Often, the original host header sent by the requesting client must be passed transparently, instead of being modified by the reverse proxy.